lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The sideload key can be overwritten with another generate command, or cleared with entropy through {{< regref SIDELOAD_CLEAR >}}.

 The clearing can be done one slot at a time, or all at once.
+Once a clearing bit is enabled for a particular key slot, its value is continuously re-randomized every clock cycle.
+Therefore, SW is responsible for toggling this bit back to disabled state, which makes the last random value remain stable on the sideload slot.
+Otherwise, the sideload key slot is continuously randomized which prevents sideloading an actual key to the target HWIP.

 The following diagram illustrates an example when there is no valid key in the KMAC sideload registers and an operation is called.
 During the duration of the operation, the key is valid and shows the internal key state.